 Are your eyes glazed over?
 Have you started singing the beautiful song of Sweet Brown?
 Sorry.
 It’s so worth it though.
 This is a really flavorful crust, made with half white flour and half rye.
 It makes a simple looking pizza deceptively awesome.

 But it doesn’t work alone here!
 There are also three rather special cheeses to thank.

 Over Christmas, my brother and his girlfriend visited from the US.
 They spent a couple days at Borough Market, and some time in the French Alps.
 The result was a fridge full of incredible cheeses.
 Oh, the cheeses.
 So many.
 But we whittled it down to three for this pizza.

 On the bottom left, we have fresh buffalo mozzarella.
 Above that is French comte, and on the right is an urbiaco cheese- an Italian cow’s milk cheese which is aged in prosecco, from the incredible drunk cheese stall at Borough market.
 I love.

 It’s finished off with a little bit of garlic oil.
 This really makes the pizza soar.
-I used the Extra Virgin Company’s garlic infused oil, which is wonderful and very well flavoured.
 You only need a little bit.
 But if you’re trying to take photos with one hand and pour with the others, sometimes a little pool of oil forms in one spot which is potentially overkill for the those sensitive to garlic (not me- I totally nabbed this piece for myself).
 See above.